brotatotes/bht-automation/bht gen 3/Mark/Chapter 16/Mark 16 1 bht.md

 3. "Nicodemus (John 19:39-40) had done this in a necessarily hasty manner."

 ### Archibald T. Robertson:
-1. "The sabbath having come in between, and now over."
+1. "It was therefore after sunset."
-2. "It was to be a reverential anointing of the body of Jesus with spices."
+2. "They could buy them after sundown."
-3. "Now they secured a fresh supply."
+3. "They had returned from the tomb after the watching late Friday afternoon and had prepared spices."

 ### John Gill:
-1. "For this there was a particular market at Jerusalem, for we are told, that 'there were there three markets, one by another; in the first of which were sold, all kinds of precious things, silks, and embroidered work; in the second, various kinds of fruits and herbs; and in the third, all kinds of spices."
+1. "For this there was a particular market at Jerusalem, for we are told, that 'there were there three markets, one by another; in the first of which were sold, all kinds of precious things, silks, and embroidered work; in the second, various kinds of fruits and herbs; and in the third, all kinds of spices.'"
-2. "Hence we read of 'the spices of the dead,' which were used to expel an ungrateful savour: this they did, out of affection to Christ, but seemed to have no faith in his resurrection, though he had told them of it, which they had forgot."
+2. "That they might come and anoint him; with those sweet spices, as was the manner of the Jews: hence we read of 'the spices of the dead'; which were used to expel an ungrateful savour."
 3. "Though it seems most likely, that they came to anoint his body; for this was one of the things which was customary in Israel to do to dead men, as Maimonides observes, 'they anoint him with various sorts of spices'."

 ## Debug Info
 ### Generation Details
-- Timestamp: 12-22-2023 23:30:23
+- Timestamp: 12-25-2023 19:33:46
 - Choicest Prompt: "choicest prompt v0.4"
 - BHT Prompt: "bht prompt v0.8"
 - Commentators: "Henry Alford, Jamieson-Fausset-Brown, Albert Barnes, Marvin Vincent, John Calvin, Philip Schaff, Archibald T. Robertson, John Gill, John Wesley"
-- BHT Word Count: 90
+- BHT Word Count: 82
-- BHT Commentary Usage: 46.03%
+- BHT Commentary Usage: 37.04%
-- BHT Quality Score: 1.91860576735171
+- BHT Quality Score: 2.1663647432364823
 - Generate Attempts: 5 / 5
-- ChatGPT injected words (63):
+- ChatGPT injected words (54):
-	['a', 'act', 'affection', 'among', 'an', 'and', 'anoint', 'anointing', 'as', 'at', 'been', 'body', 'bought', 'by', 'christ', 'confirm', 'customary', 'daybreak', 'dead', 'done', 'doubt', 'down', 'during', 'ended', 'even', 'faith', 'fathers', 'for', 'fresh', 'had', 'handed', 'his', 'holy', 'in', 'intention', 'it', 'jesus', 'jews', 'left', 'night', 'not', 'observed', 'of', 'practice', 'reach', 'rest', 'resurrection', 'reverentially', 'sabbath', 'seemed', 'sepulcher', 'spices', 'supplies', 'the', 'their', 'they', 'though', 'to', 'was', 'when', 'with', 'women', 'yet']
+	['a', 'after', 'afternoon', 'and', 'anoint', 'anointing', 'at', 'before', 'began', 'body', 'bought', 'but', 'came', 'clothes', 'crucifixion', 'dawn', 'evening', 'for', 'friday', 'from', 'had', 'having', 'immediately', 'is', 'it', 'jesus', 'late', 'linen', 'nicodemus', 'not', 'on', 'past', 'possible', 'prepared', 'proper', 'purchased', 'quickly', 'rest', 'returned', 'sabbath', 'spices', 'sunset', 'the', 'their', 'they', 'to', 'tomb', 'visit', 'was', 'watching', 'with', 'women', 'wrapped', 'yet']
 - ChatGPT injected words (significant words only) (34):
-	['act', 'affection', 'anoint', 'anointing', 'body', 'bought', 'christ', 'confirm', 'customary', 'daybreak', 'dead', 'doubt', 'ended', 'faith', 'fathers', 'fresh', 'handed', 'holy', 'intention', 'jesus', 'jews', 'left', 'night', 'observed', 'practice', 'reach', 'rest', 'resurrection', 'reverentially', 'sabbath', 'sepulcher', 'spices', 'supplies', 'women']
+	['afternoon', 'anoint', 'anointing', 'began', 'body', 'bought', 'came', 'clothes', 'crucifixion', 'dawn', 'evening', 'friday', 'having', 'immediately', 'jesus', 'late', 'linen', 'nicodemus', 'past', 'possible', 'prepared', 'proper', 'purchased', 'quickly', 'rest', 'returned', 'sabbath', 'spices', 'sunset', 'tomb', 'visit', 'watching', 'women', 'wrapped']

 ### Logs
-- Attempt 1 BHT: When the Sabbath came to an end, the women bought spices in preparation to anoint Jesus' body.
-Luke places the buying of the spices on the evening before the Sabbath, highlighting the independent accounts of this event.
-Nicodemus had previously wrapped Jesus' body hastily with spices and linen clothes, but the women had deferred using their spices until the Sabbath rest was over.
-Their intention was to reverentially anoint Jesus' body with fresh supplies of spices.
-It was customary among the Jews to anoint the dead with spices as an act of faith in the resurrection.
-The women, after observing the holy rest, left during the darkness of the night and headed towards the sepulcher.
+- Attempt 1 BHT: After the Sabbath ended at sunset, the women bought spices to anoint Jesus' body.
+They had not yet done this, as Nicodemus had only wrapped the body hastily in spices and linen clothes.
+Our translators may be correct in rendering it as had bought because they likely purchased the spices immediately after the Crucifixion before the Sabbath rest began.
+It is important to note that the women had returned from the tomb after watching late Friday afternoon and had already prepared the spices.
+While it is understood that the Jewish day begins the night before, the women resolved among themselves to visit the sepulcher before dawn.
-- 🔄 Mark 16:1 (attempt 1, 115 words, 35.82% quotes quality score: 2.103047594129678, V2 normalized quality score: 61.27, commentator tiers 1-3: 36.0%, 30.36%, 33.64%)
+- 🔄 Mark 16:1 (attempt 1, 106 words, 39.71% quotes quality score: 2.022542749772029, V2 normalized quality score: 58.59, commentator tiers 1-3: 36.08%, 28.15%, 35.77%)
 	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- Attempt 2 BHT: When the Sabbath ended, the women bought spices to anoint Jesus' body, as it had not been done properly before.
-Their intention was to reverentially anoint Jesus' body.
-The women, after observing the holy rest, left home during the darkness of the night to reach the sepulcher at daybreak.
-Anointing the dead with spices was a customary act among the Jews to confirm their faith in the resurrection.
-It was a sign of affection for Christ, although they seemed to lack faith in His resurrection.
+- Attempt 2 BHT: After the Sabbath ended at sunset, the women bought spices to anoint Jesus' body.
+They had not yet done this, as Nicodemus had only wrapped the body hastily in spices and linen clothes.
+Our translators may be correct in rendering it as had bought because they likely purchased the spices immediately after the Crucifixion before the Sabbath rest began.
+The women had returned from the tomb after watching late Friday afternoon and had already prepared the spices.
+They resolved to visit the sepulcher before dawn.
-- 🔄 Mark 16:1 (attempt 2, 85 words, 43.1% quotes quality score: 1.8939490365878506, V2 normalized quality score: 54.32, commentator tiers 1-3: 32.55%, 29.64%, 37.82%)
+- 🔄 Mark 16:1 (attempt 2, 85 words, 39.29% quotes quality score: 1.9598219601647027, V2 normalized quality score: 56.51, commentator tiers 1-3: 37.73%, 30.16%, 32.11%)
 	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- Attempt 3 BHT: When the Sabbath ended, the women had bought spices to anoint Jesus' body, as it had not been done yet.
-Their intention was to reverentially anoint Jesus' body with fresh supplies of spices.
-The women observed the holy rest and left during the night to reach the sepulcher at daybreak.
-Anointing the dead with spices was a customary practice among the Jews, handed down by the Fathers, to confirm their faith in the resurrection.
-It was an act of affection for Christ, even though they seemed to doubt His resurrection.
+- Attempt 3 BHT: After the Sabbath ended at sunset, the women bought spices to anoint Jesus' body.
+Nicodemus had only wrapped the body hastily in spices and linen clothes, so the women had not yet prepared the spices for a proper anointing.
+It is likely that they had purchased the spices immediately after the Crucifixion on Friday evening, during the brief interval before the Sabbath began.
+The women had returned from the tomb after watching late Friday afternoon and had already prepared the spices for their visit at dawn.
-- 🔄 Mark 16:1 (attempt 3, 90 words, 46.03% quotes quality score: 1.91860576735171, V2 normalized quality score: 55.14, commentator tiers 1-3: 33.28%, 28.65%, 38.07%)
+- 🔄 Mark 16:1 (attempt 3, 86 words, 41.07% quotes quality score: 2.140449812069158, V2 normalized quality score: 62.51, commentator tiers 1-3: 36.75%, 29.3%, 33.94%)
 	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- Attempt 4 BHT: After the Sabbath was over, the women bought spices to anoint Jesus' body.
-Their purpose was to reverentially anoint His body with fresh supplies, as it had only been hastily wrapped by Nicodemus.
-The women left during the night, having observed the holy rest, to arrive at the sepulcher at daybreak.
-Anointing the dead with spices was a customary practice among the Jews as a sign of faith in the resurrection.
-Their action demonstrated affection for Christ, although they seemed to lack belief in His predicted resurrection.
+- Attempt 4 BHT: After the Sabbath was past at sunset, the women had bought spices to anoint Jesus' body.
+Nicodemus had wrapped the body quickly with spices and linen clothes, but the women had not yet prepared the spices for a proper anointing.
+It is possible they had purchased the spices immediately after the Crucifixion on Friday evening, before the Sabbath rest began.
+Having returned from the tomb after watching late Friday afternoon, the women came prepared with the spices for their visit at dawn.
-- 🔄 Mark 16:1 (attempt 4, 87 words, 38.71% quotes quality score: 1.8953339692719329, V2 normalized quality score: 54.36, commentator tiers 1-3: 32.58%, 30.49%, 36.93%)
+- 🔄 Mark 16:1 (attempt 4, 82 words, 37.04% quotes quality score: 2.1663647432364823, V2 normalized quality score: 63.37, commentator tiers 1-3: 36.64%, 29.97%, 33.39%)
 	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- Attempt 5 BHT: After the Sabbath ended, the women had bought spices to anoint Jesus' body, which had not been done yet.
-Their intention was a reverential anointing, an act commonly practiced among the Jews to confirm their faith in the resurrection.
-Observing the holy rest, the women left during the night to reach the sepulcher at daybreak.
-However, although an act of affection for Christ, their action seemed to indicate a lack of faith in His resurrection, despite Him foretelling it to them.
+- Attempt 5 BHT: After the Sabbath was past at sunset, the women had bought spices to anoint Jesus' body.
+Nicodemus had wrapped the body quickly with spices and linen clothes, but the women had not yet prepared the spices for a proper anointing.
+It is possible they had purchased the spices immediately after the Crucifixion on Friday evening, before the Sabbath rest began.
+Having returned from the tomb after watching late Friday afternoon, the women came prepared with the spices for their visit at dawn.
-- 🔄 Mark 16:1 (attempt 5, 81 words, 44.07% quotes quality score: 1.7995937201397276, V2 normalized quality score: 51.18, commentator tiers 1-3: 31.11%, 30.47%, 38.42%)
+- 🔄 Mark 16:1 (attempt 5, 82 words, 37.04% quotes quality score: 2.1663647432364823, V2 normalized quality score: 63.37, commentator tiers 1-3: 36.64%, 29.97%, 33.39%)
 	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- ✅ Mark 16:1 bht prompt v0.8 (90 words, 46.03% quotes)
+- ✅ Mark 16:1 bht prompt v0.8 (82 words, 37.04% quotes)
-- quality score: 1.91860576735171, V2 normalized quality score: 55.14, commentator tiers 1-3: 33.28%, 28.65%, 38.07%)
+- quality score: 2.1663647432364823, V2 normalized quality score: 63.37, commentator tiers 1-3: 36.64%, 29.97%, 33.39%)